obonaventure/cnp3/book/network/network.rst

    The exchange of HELLO messages

-Once a router has discovered its neighbours, it must reliably distribute its local topology to all routers in the network to allow them to build their local view of the network topology.
+Once a router has discovered its neighbours, it must reliably distribute its local links to all routers in the network to allow them to compute their local view of the network topology.
 For this, each router builds a `link-state packet` (LSP) that contains the following information :

- - LSP.Router : Identification (address) of the sender of the LSP
+ - LSP.Router : identification (address) of the sender of the LSP
  - LSP.age : age or remaining lifetime of the LSP
  - LSP.seq : sequence number of the LSP
  - LSP.Links[] : links advertised in the LSP.
-Each directed link starting is represented with the following information :
+Each directed link starting at this is represented with the following information :
    - LSP.Links[i].Id : identification of the neighbour
    - LSP.Links[i].cost : cost of the link